jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (1) A person commits an offence if the person—
   (a) uses a traction engine without an appropriate qualification provided for in the regulations or the rules, for the purpose of qualifying the person to safely use the traction engine in a public place; or
   (b) uses a traction engine in a public place in a manner that, having regard to all the circumstances, is or might be dangerous to the public or to a person; or
-  (c) uses a traction engine in a public place without displaying current evidence of vehicle inspection or any other certificate or both (as may be required by the regulations or the rules); or
+  (c) uses a traction engine in a public place without displaying, or having electronically available (if the regulations or rules allow), current evidence of vehicle inspection or any other certificate or both (as may be required by the regulations or the rules); or
   (d) fails to comply with the regulations or the rules concerning evidence of vehicle inspection or any other certificate required by the regulations or the rules, or concerning the use of a traction engine that is required to have such evidence or certificate or both.
 (2) The maximum penalty on conviction for an offence against subsection (1) is a fine not exceeding $5,000.
 (3) For the purposes of this section, public place has the meaning set out in section 22B(3).